GabeScott/standard-works-vault/General Conference/2003 October - Bring Him Home.md

 One December evening, while waiting to board a plane en route to the United States, Sister Monson and I were standing in the stifling heat and humidity of Singapore, when over the airport loudspeaker system came a familiar, lilting melody, with Bing Crosby singing the words:

-I’ll be home for Christmas;
+>I’ll be home for Christmas;

-You can plan on me.
+>You can plan on me.

-Please have snow and mistletoe
+>Please have snow and mistletoe

-And presents on the tree.
+>And presents on the tree.

-Christmas Eve will find me
+>Christmas Eve will find me

-Where the love-light gleams.
+>Where the love-light gleams.

-I’ll be home for Christmas
+>I’ll be home for Christmas

-If only in my dreams.3
+>If only in my dreams.[^3]
+>

-The First Presidency has long emphasized the statement, “The home is the basis of a righteous life and no other instrumentality can take its place nor fulfill its essential functions.”4
+The First Presidency has long emphasized the statement, “The home is the basis of a righteous life, and no other instrumentality can take its place or fulfill its essential functions.”[^4]

 There are those families comprised of mothers and fathers, sons and daughters who have, through thoughtless comment, isolated themselves from one another.
 An account of how such a tragedy was narrowly averted occurred many years ago in the life of a young man who, for purposes of privacy, I shall call Jack.